TcAnalyst/Toy-store-sales-with-powerbi-sql/README.md

-investment of more capital across all stores in downtown areas will attract massive profits for the business. factors affecting sales during the January and February should be looked into. click here for the full SQL code to my project.
+investment of more capital across all stores in downtown areas will attract massive profits for the business. factors affecting sales during the January and February should be looked into.

 thank you for your time!